Quantum simulation of electronic structure via quantum fast multipole method: Quantifying the complexity

 Next we consider the complexity of Algorithm \ref{alg:potl} for computing the potential.
 The contributions to the complexity are as follows. \begin{enumerate} \item There are $\cO(\log N)$ sorts to be performed, with each being a sort of $\eta$ items and therefore having complexity $\cO(\eta \log \eta)$ with optimal sorting networks.
 The items to be sorted include only the particle positions and the corresponding box charge for level $\ell$, and so is of size $\cO(\log N)$.
 Note that we only need the charge information for level $\ell$, so do not need to sort the charge information for the other levels at this step.
 As a result the complexity of the sorts is

-\item We need to use Algorithm \ref{eq:copy} to copy the charge information.
+\item We need to use Algorithm \ref{alg:copy} to copy the charge information.
 This is done $\cO(\log N)$ times, and each time there are $\eta$ steps with $\cO(\log\eta)$ information to be copied.
 As a result the complexity is the same as in Eq.~\eqref{eq:step1comp}. \item There are $\cO(\eta\log N)$ steps where we need to calculate the addition to the potential.
 There are $\cO(1)$ boxes in the interaction list, and so $\Phi(\vb{c}_a,\vb{c}_b)$ can be determined with a QROM with complexity $\cO(1)$ Toffolis, or $\cO(\log(1/\epsilon))$ total gates accounting for the precision that the potential is given to.
-The multiplications by $Q_{k}(j,\ell)$ and $Q(j,\ell)$ have complexity $\cO(\log \eta \log(1/\epsilon))$, and the addition has negligible complexity in comparison.
+The multiplications by $Q_{k}(j,\ell)$ have complexity $\cO(\log \eta \log(1/\epsilon))$, and the addition has negligible complexity in comparison.
 There is also a check whether the information is from a box in the interaction list, which is based on the coordinate and can be performed with $\cO(\log N)$ complexity.
-The error due to the finite size of basis sets scales as $\cO(1/N)$ \cite{gruneis2013explicitly,hattig2011explicit,Harl2008,shepherd2012convergence,helgaker1997basis_b,klopper1995ab2,Halkier1998b}, so it is reasonable to assume that $\log N=\cO(\log(1/\epsilon))$.
-Then the complexity of the multiplications is larger than any checks of the box.
-As a result the total complexity of this part is
+As a result, the total complexity of this part is

-\end{enumerate} The complexity in Eq.~\eqref{eq:mults} is as large as that in Eq.~\eqref{eq:potlsorts} (taking $\log N=\cO(\log(1/\epsilon))$), and larger than that in Eq.~\eqref{eq:step1comp}, and therefore can be taken as the complexity of the whole procedure.
+In practice, the cost of multiplication is significantly larger than the cost of checking whether the box is in the interaction list, so the $\log N$ in the square brackets may be omitted.